joinpursuit/Pursuit-Core-Web/react/react_events/README.md

 This is a very simple app to count up from zero.
 Let's take a look at what's going on here.

-The first thing you might notice is our constructor function:
+The first thing you might notice in our class component is our constructor method.
+A constructor method is a special method of a class for creating and initalizing data for that class:

 ```js
 constructor() {